microdotblog/help.micro.blog/_posts/2019-09-15-deleting-account.md

 If you just need to cancel a subscription but want to keep using the free features in Micro.blog, or return to using Micro.blog later, click Account → View Subscriptions.

 We'd love to hear if you have any feedback about how we can make Micro.blog better.
-If you're disappointing with anything, please email help@micro.blog first so we can try to fix it.
+If you're disappointed with anything, please email help@micro.blog first so we can try to fix it.